 No, for me, throughout high-school I was so certain of becoming a filmmaker in Hollywood that I never considered any alternative paths.
 Every time my school gave us presentations about universities and careers, I would ignore them.
 I was so confident that I didn’t need this information that I would either skip the meeting or sit in the corner working on a story.
 When I left high-school, I had paid so little attention and given it so little thought, I didn’t know how the University system worked, didn’t know the difference between prep-schools and Colleges and Grandes écoles, didn’t understand the difference between public and private schools, had no idea how scholarships and public grants worked.
 I came out of high-school just about as prepared for the adult world as a 12 year-old.

 My problem here was compounded by the fact that France is an extremely diploma-driven society.
 Your success in life depends greatly on the coherence of your academic path.
 Consequently, there is tremendous pressure on high-schoolers to decide, by the time they are 18, what career they wish to have for the rest of their life, in order to start off on the right academic path from the get-go - what the French call “la voie royale”, meaning “royal path” (figure where that came from).
 Deviating from it comes at the cost of some explicit professional prejudice as well as some unspoken social stigma.
 The big question I mentioned before was routinely asked in more adult terms: “Qu’est ce que tu vas faire de ta vie?” (“What are you gonna do with your life?”).
 Of course, I had my ready-made answer: “I’m gonna be a filmmaker!”
-But most people didn’t have the slightest clue, which meant they listened to those giving them navigation tips.
+While most adults were quietly patronizing of my assuredness, my peers were mostly envious of it, because they didn't have the slightest clue - which meant, however, that they listened to those giving them navigation tips.

 In my case, the summer after high-school, my father left France and with him went my plan of film school in the USA.
 My confidence in my future rested wholly on his assurances that it was guaranteed and when the time came for it to happen, I learnt that the money was not there and that I should have been better prepared.
 I had obviously been too naïve, not taking charge of things earlier for myself, but until that point I had focused on school and writing and not dealt with what came afterwards.
 So when I realized I wasn’t actually going to Hollywood, I had to grow up fast and improvise.
 I was like one of those cartoon characters who overruns the edge of a cliff and only realizes it when he’s in mid-air.
 The only possible option in my mind was still film school, but this time in Paris.
 So, in the summer of 2005, I enrolled in a private (read expensive) film school in Paris, called EICAR.
 This was the closest branch I could cling onto.